How to use 'and' in Python

 Foundational techniques with and

-Beyond simple range checks, the and operator's real power comes from chaining multiple conditions, understanding short-circuit evaluation, and pairing it with other logical constructs.
+Beyond checking ranges, the and operator's foundational techniques involve chaining multiple conditions, understanding its short-circuit evaluation, and combining it with other logical constructs.

 Using and with multiple conditions